Miami Acupuncture & Herbal Solutions

 Valerian Root (Valeriana officinalis)

 Widely used in both Western and integrative herbal medicine for anxiety with an insomnia component.
-Valerenic acid inhibits the enzymatic breakdown of GABA, increasing its availability at synapses — producing a calming effect without the next-day grogginess associated with many pharmaceutical sleep aids.
+Valerenic acid inhibits the enzymatic breakdown of GABA, increasing its availability at synapses, producing a calming effect without the next-day grogginess associated with many pharmaceutical sleep aids.
 Most effective as part of a compound formula and when used consistently over several weeks.

-Clinical Validation
+Clinical Evidence

 The Research Behind